SellaRafaeli/okpanda-test/README.md

 You may alternatively set your postmark token in .env; also you can run just the FE in dev mode using _npm start_.

-If you don't set your postmark token, app will work but emails will fail to be sent.
+If you don't set your postmark token, app will work but emails will not be sent.

 # Usage